3letteragency/astra/devlog.md

     Should I continue with re-implementing in bash, or should I just modify the existing Ansible?

     I think probably just use what you have, you know it works.

+<a id="orgcc9f186"></a>

+# <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-09-12 Mon&gt;</span></span>

+-   Got most of the mod install script setup, mods are already installed due to going through it manually but missing some stuff from the \`ksp-conf\` dir due to not being able to build a new astra-mods container for some reason(Network issues?), will have to try again tomorrow(?) and run the full script from the mods job.